KasparEtter/ef1p/pages/email/email.md

 </figure>

 - [**Lemonade profile**](https://datatracker.ietf.org/doc/html/rfc5550):
-  The only standardized solution to the double submission problem is a collection of extensions to [IMAP](#internet-message-access-protocol) and [SMTP submission](#submission-versus-relay), which is called the [lemonade profile](https://en.wikipedia.org/wiki/Lemonade_Profile).
+  The only standardized solution to the double-submission problem is a collection of extensions to [IMAP](#internet-message-access-protocol) and [SMTP submission](#submission-versus-relay), which is called the [lemonade profile](https://en.wikipedia.org/wiki/Lemonade_Profile).